Many observers wondered why the Ravens were willing to part with so many free agents after winning the Super Bowl in February 2013.

 But what we do know, according to Tony Manfred of Business Insider, is that teams with more picks have tended to have higher winning percentages.
 Since 2000, teams that have had more picks than average accumulated a collective winning percentage of .530.
-Teams with fewer wins than average sat at .472.
+Teams with fewer picks than average sat at .472.
 The Ravens, perhaps not coincidentally, have won two Super Bowls since 2000.

 One of the reasons that Baltimore was able to win a Super Bowl so early into its existence was that the team selected incredibly well in its first 13 drafts (the franchise was founded in 1996).
 The Ravens selected 19 players who would become Pro Bowlers in their first 13 drafts, second in that span only to the New England Patriots.